AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 #### Procedure

 StaRS team has undergone further fabrication training in order to have a holistic and safe understanding of the power tools when building the filters.
 The length of each filter will be dependent on backwash expansion.
 The team will note what the height of the stabilised sand bed will be and add 0.6 times that to calculate optimum height of the filters.

+1. Obtained a long PVC pipe of inlet diameter 26 mm.
+This matches the inlet diameter of the previous filter.
+2. Drilled hole for inlet pipe using pillar drilling machine.
+The bottom of the hole is approximately 21 cm from bottom of PVC pipe.
+The drill bit used was 9/16 inch.
+We then used a ⅜ inch tap.
+3. Attached white caps to bottom of each filter using cement glue.
+Wait for glue to dry before drilling hole for outlet pipe.
+4. Step 2 is repeated but drilled at the bottom of the PVC pipe where white cap is attached.
+The outlet hole is the same diameter as the inlet diameter.
+5. Find brass (or copper) piping to fabricate the inlet and outlet pipe.
+The inlet pipe should be cut to have an orifice of area: 1.8 centimeters cubed.
+Contact CEE Machine Shop for that to be done.

 ### Works Cited